ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 In the [programs](programs) directory:
 1. Add your program from 7.2.1 with filename `microbit-program-7-2-1.js`.
 2. Add your program from 7.2.2 with filename `microbit-program-7-2-2.js`.
+2. Add your program from 7.2.3 with filename `microbit-program-7-2-3.js`.

 In the [Lab Notebook](README.md):
 1. Link to the program from 7.2.1.
 2. Link to a demo video showing the execution of the program from 7.2.1.
 3. Link to the program from 7.2.2.
 4. Link to a demo video showing the execution of the program from 7.2.2.
+5. Link to the program from 7.2.3.
+6. Link to a demo video showing the execution of the program from 7.2.3.

 ### 8. Classes revisited